 Troperrific: Obviously, since it's meant to be a lampooning of contemporary reality shows.

-Cody towards Sierra.
+Cody acts this way towards Sierra.
 However, she did constantly violate his privacy and threaten his personal safety, so...

 In the Island special, Duncan wrestles an alligator for Courtney to get back the case with the $1,000,000 in it.
 Seconds later, he sprains his ankle and she runs off with the case.